Word Family - Five

 • Germanic *funstiz [1]

-• West Germanic *fūsti fist
+• West Germanic *fūsti a fist

-• Old English fȳst fist
+• Old English fȳst a fist

 • English fist